Glooomster/SplinterCheck/README.md

 Started Splinterlands as many of us little bit later than I would love to :D I pushed my account into Bronze and slowly tried to push to Silver.
 When I thought that I know it all I created extra account and few weeks later second one.

-Now running 4 account splinterland manager is just too much time consuming so I started to created quick dashboard to quickly show info that I need.
+Now running 4 accounts and feel list splinterland manager.
+I felt I need to keep checking all the time multiple websites to get same info.
+So I started developing in my spare timme this tool.
+Please let me know if you have some ideas / improvments and so on.

 ## Updates